dcasati/kubernetes-the-hard-way/docs/03-compute-resources.md

 # Provisioning Resources on Microsoft Azure

 Kubernetes requires a set of machines to host the Kubernetes control plane and the worker nodes where containers are ultimately run.
-We will create a jumpbox host and we will do most of our work from it.

 In this lab you will provision the compute resources required for running a secure and highly available Kubernetes cluster across a single [region](https://azure.microsoft.com/regions/).